Myolie Wu

 Myolie Wu Hang-yee (born 6 November 1979) is a Hong Kong actress and singer.
 She is previously managed by Hong Kong TVB television station and Neway Star.
 In 2011, she won Best Actress for her role in Curse of the Royal Harem, Most Favourite TV Female Character for her role in Ghetto Justice and also "Extraordinary Elegant Actress" at the TVB Anniversary Awards 2011, making her the first ever Triple TV Queen of the year.
-Wu left TVB in 2015.

 Early years

 In her schooling days, Myolie Wu received high school education in Boarding School at Methodist College Belfast, Northern Ireland.
 She later returned to Hong Kong and attended the Hong Kong University of Science and Technology, majoring in Biochemistry.

 During her first year in university, Wu took part the Miss Hong Kong pageant in 1999 and clinched second runner-up.
 Shortly afterward, she signed on to TVB as a full-time contracted artiste and withdrew from school.